Pittsburgh's only undergraduate public health program.

 Find your fit connecting science and service.

 Want to study infectious and chronic diseases, environmental health and general epidemiology?
 Look at our Bachelor of Science degree, an interdisciplinary program that focuses on the scientific dimensions of health.
+While this degree can be used to start a career, it can also serve as a steppingstone to medical schools, pharmacy schools, and other health related professional programs.

 If social, behavioral and community health aspects of public health, program planning, development, and assessment are more in line with your interests, explore our Bachelor of Arts degree.